donalmurtagh/migrate-2-grails3/README.md

 - Ensure that the current Grails version matches that of the Grails 2 project and the following command therein

-`grails migrate [path to Grails 3 project] [plugin package name]`
+`grails migrate [path-to-Grails3-project] [plugin-package-name]`

 #### Arguments

-- `path` the *relative* path (from the application being migrated) to the empty Grails 3 application
+- `path-to-Grails3-project` the *relative* path (from the application being migrated) to the empty Grails 3 application
-- `plugin package name` this argument is optional and only used if a plugin is being migrated.
+- `plugin-package-name` this argument is optional and only used if a plugin is being migrated.
 It specifies the package name that will be used for the plugin descriptor's class.
 If omitted a package name of the form `grails.plugins.${appName}` will be used. `${appName}` is derived from the `app.name` property in `application.properties`